semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 notifications as this Incoming WebHook has access to all the channels of a Slack Workspace.

-##### message

-The `message` property allows you to define the message that will be displayed on the Slack channel or the Slack user by the rule of the notification.

 ##### channels

 The `channels` property holds a list of strings.
 Each string item is the name of a Slack channel or the name of a Slack user.

-A notification can send a message to multiple Slack channels and multiple users.
+A notification can send a message to multiple Slack channels and/or multiple users.

 ## An example